 I am a Registered Member of the British Association of Counselling and Psychotherapy (MBACP), and abide by their code of ethics.

-I practice from two locations.
-The first is a lovely room at Compass Counselling, on Edinburgh's Southside.
-Compass is located on a quiet street just by Saisbury Crags - close to many city bus routes and with ample on-street parking.
+I practice from a lovely room at 49 E Crosscauseway (formerly Compass Counselling), on Edinburgh's Southside.
+This is a quiet street just by Saisbury Crags - close to Edinburgh University and to many city bus routes.
+There is ample on-street parking.
 There is also an abundance of local cafes, should you arrive early, or wish to reflect afterwards.

 Training, qualifications & experience

-I began formal counselling training in 2007, studying for the COSCA Certificate in Counselling Skills, and progressed from this to the COSCA Further Steps in Counselling Skills, and then to the Post Graduate Diploma in Person-Centred Counselling at Glasgow Strathclyde University.
+I began formal counselling training in 2007, studying for the COSCA Certificate in Counselling Skills, and progressed from this to COSCA's Further Steps in Counselling Skills, and then to the Post Graduate Diploma in Person-Centred Counselling at Glasgow Strathclyde University.